Browsing page 2 of words meaning to get, have, give, move things around (129 words total)

 Are you bumming about her again?

-Citation from Encino Man (movie), 1992 blacked out to resolve Google's penalty against this site.- See more words with the same meaning: to be sad, disappointed.
+Citation from Encino Man (movie), 1992 censored in hope of resolving Google's penalty against this site.- See more words with the same meaning: to be sad, disappointed.

 Last edited on Jun 18 2010.
 Submitted by Anonymous on Oct 01 2001.